 - Prof. Karil Kucera, Chair of Asian Studies, at firstname.lastname@example.org

-- Prof. Rika Ito, Prof. of Japanese language and linguistics, at email@example.com
+- Prof. William Bridges, Assistant Professor of Japanese language and literature, at email@example.com